-If you are visiting historic Frederick Maryland and want to make the most of your day, the Historic District in Downtown Frederick will make a great destination with lots of interesting things to do.
-Make sure you have your camera!
+Whether you are a Frederick resident, or if you are visiting historic Frederick, and want to make the most of your day, the Historic District in Downtown is a great destination with lots of interesting things to do.
 Even if you’re a local, you might find something new on my list.
 Here are 10 things to do in downtown Frederick Md:

 Table of Contents

 - 🌉 1.
 Spend some time at the Community Bridge.

 - 🖼 2.
 Visit one or several Art Galleries.

 - 🖼 3.
 Downtown Frederick is a shopper’s paradise.

 - 🍜 4.
 Eat at the Best Restaurants in the Region!